culerosec/whomailedya/README.md

 }

-The scoring isnt very accurate at this time.
+WIP - The scoring isnt very accurate at this time.
 The script works well for a quick check of common email DNS record misconfigurations.